A-bee01/CareCove/README.md

 Donors' satisfaction with PFIs is being tracked by showing a rating submission form to rate how satisfied they were with the PFI used for a particular transaction.
 Every rating is being stored to gather satisfactory information.

-## Web application structure
+## Web Application Structure
 This web application consists of:

 * A landing page - This is where CareCove's branding is implemented.
   The header contains our objectives.
 The body contains the features and content of the Web Application.

 * Donation page - Using the tbDEX SDK, philanthropists can create a wallet for them to donate money in any currency supported by the SDK.

 * Sponsor page - Here, CareCove is calling out for sponsorship/partnership.

 * About us page - This is where one can find information about CareCove, Our vision, mission, sponsors etc.

 * Contact us page - NGOs can contact CareCove to create causes and CareCove approves them on the Web Application after carefully going through the causes.

 * Causes - Carries a list of all approved causes.